pulumi/pulumi-awsx/specs/component-design.md

 over.

 1. As much as possible, component resources should accept a highly overlapping set of options to the resource they wrap.
 For example, an `awsinfra.ecs.TaskDefinition` should accept very similar arguments as an `aws.ecs.TaskDefinition`.
+Importantly, unless there is strong reason otherwise, the shape of data accepted should match the shape the underlying Resource accepts.
+For example, an `awsinfra.ecs.Service`'s 'environment' should be the same shape as what an `aws.ecs.Service` accepts.
+We should not be arbitrarily converting between raw data representations.
 Exceptions:
    * A component can hide options that they will be entirely responsible for.
 For example, an `awsinfra.ecs.FargateTaskDefinition` will supply suitable `Fargate` arguments for many